matheus-rech/freesurfer/mri_histo_util/README.md

 - THREADS: number of CPU threads to use (use -1 for all available threads)
 - BF_MODE (optional): bias field mode: dct (default), polynomial, or hybrid
 - GMM_MODE (optional): gaussian mixture model (GMM) model must be 1mm unless you define your own (see documentation)

-Note that the first time that you run the code, you may be prompted you to download the atlas separately.

-Also, Using a GPU (minimum memory: 24GB) is highly recommended.
-On the GPU, the code runs in about an hour (30 mins/hemisphere).
-On the CPU, the running time depends heavily on the number of threads, but it can easily take over 10 hours if you do not use many (>10) threads!
-Even if you use the GPU, we recommend using a bunch of CPU threads (e.g., 8) if possible, so the CPU parts of the algorithm run faster.

-The default bias field mode (dct) uses a set of discrete cosine transform basis functions to model the bias field.
-The polynomial mode uses a set of low-order 3D polynomials.
-The hybrid mode uses a combination of dct and polynomials.

 The GMM model is crucial as it determines how different brain regions are grouped into tissue types for the purpose of image intensity modeling.
 This is specified though a set of files that should be found under data: